afzafri/Simple-Laravel-CRUD/README.md

 Simple Laravel Web Application with CRUD (Create, Read, Update, Delete) functions.

 ### Updates
+- 26/08/2018
+ - Upgraded Laravel version from 5.4 to 5.6
+ - Fix forms styles to display errors correctly
+ - Change some codes to be more 'Laravel ways'
 - 07/02/2017
  - Upgraded Laravel version from 5.3 to 5.4
 - 29/01/2017